Chrono666/SLS-bachelor-project-imp/README.md

 This project is the technical implementation of the bachelor thesis "In-Situ detection of printing defects during a SLS manufacturing process using deep learning".
 A disadvantage of the layer wise manufacturing of SLS is that the component quality can not be assured without destroying or scanning the component.
 For this purpose this thesis uses CNNs on images extracted from the printing processes to detect curling of the component during the printing process.
-Curling happens if the component is subjected to hight temperatur differences during the manufacturing which create residual stress inside it and lead to a curling of the componetn.
+Curling happens if the component is subjected to hight temperature differences during the manufacturing which create residual stress inside it and lead to a curling of the component.
 This curling results in the component to stick out of the powder bed and can lead, in the worst case, to the recoater to rip the component out.